 The latest, and possibly darkest, film adaptation of Macbeth (2015), stars Michael Fassbender and Marion Cotillard as Macbeth and Lady Macbeth.
 Critically acclaimed for its stunning visuals and charismatic performances, the film offers a sustained meditation on power and violence.
 Framing fate and free will in terms of cycles of trauma, the film takes up the central questions of the play in an original, striking interpretation.

-  Screenwriters Todd Louiso & Jacob Koskoff will join moderator Jim Kearney (English, UCSB) for a post-screening discussion.
+Screenwriters Todd Louiso & Jacob Koskoff joined Jim Kearney (English, UCSB) for a post-screening discussion.

 Screenwriter Todd Louiso

 Todd Louiso is a graduate of New York University’s film school.
 His directorial credits include Hello I Must Be Going, which was selected as the Opening Night Film at the Sundance Film Festival and was named one of the Top Ten Independent films of that year by the National Board of Review, and Love, Liza with Philip Seymour Hoffman and Kathy Bates, which was a Sundance Grand Jury nominee and Waldo Salt Best Screenplay award-winning film.
 He also directed The Marc Pease Experience with Jason Schwartzman, Anna Kendrick and Ben Stiller, and a short film adaptation of Tom Stoppard’s The Fifteen Minute Hamlet starring Austin Pendleton, which screened at Sundance and won Best Short at The New York Comedy Film Festival.
 As an actor, he has appeared in many films and television series, including Scent of a Woman, Jerry Maguire, High Fidelity, School for Scoundrels and Thank You for Smoking.
 He is a recipient of an Annenberg Grant, as well as a Sundance Fellow and Advisor.